ShravanCool/Notemaker/README.md

 - Python 3.6 or above
 - Dependencies from requirements.txt

 First, clone this repository onto your system.
-Then, create a virtual environment and install the packages from requirements.txt:
+Then, create a virtual environment:

 ```
 cd path/to/folder